anothertechs/anothertechs/src/blogs/linux/beginners-guid-to-snap/index.md

 thumbnail: ../../../images/snapcraft.webp
 date: 2021-06-22
 published: true
-description: "Snap is a cross-platform packaging and deployment system developed by Ubuntu manufacturer Canonical for the Linux platform.
-It is compatible with most major Linux distributions, including Ubuntu, Debian, Arch Linux,Fedora, CentOS, and Manjaro."
+description: "Snap is a cross-platform packaging and deployment system developed by  Canonical for the Linux.
+It is compatible with most major Linux distributions, including Ubuntu,Linux mint, Debian, Arch Linux,Fedora, CentOS, and Manjaro."
 category: linux
+keywords: snap,snapd,store,snap store,ubuntu,linux,manjaro,arch, arch linux,download,install,package,manager,aur,deb,snapd,snapcraft,snaps,installing,linux mint,distros,command,dependencie,remove,uninstall,app,apps
 ---

-# Beginner guide to Snap and Snap Store
+# Beginner guide to Snapcraft,Snap,Snapd and Snap Store

 Package Manager is a set of integrated services that make it easy to install, update, remove, and configure packages/programs on computers.

-Especially with regard to the Linux operating system, you can choose from a wide range of package managers, such as Pacman, apt, yum,dnf.
+Especially with regard to the [linux](https://en.wikipedia.org/wiki/Linux) operating system, you can choose from a wide range of package managers, such as Pacman(Arch/Manjaro), apt(Ubuntu/Debian), yum(Red Hat/Cent Os),dnf(Fedora).
 Each of these package managers has different features that can distinguish them from the others.

 However, a relatively new package manager, Snap, has become a